-The Azores Wine Company Team consists of three partners, people deeply connected to the Azores, who inevitably crossed paths because they share two great passions: wine and gastronomy, to which they dedicate a large part of their lives.
+The Azores Wine Company Team consists of two partners, people deeply connected to the Azores, who inevitably crossed paths because they share two great passions: wine and gastronomy, to which they dedicate a large part of their lives.

 Winemaker António Maçanita, with one foot in the Alentejo and another in the Azores, is known for liking challenges.
 With over 15 vintages under his belt, António Maçanita is a self-made man with a solid career based on the consistency of the Fitapreta project (Alentejo wines), which he developed in the Alentejo, complemented by the more recent wine projects in the Douro "Maçanita – Irmãos & Enólogos" (together with his sister, winemaker Joana Maçanita) and in the Azores, with the Azores Wine Company.